 बिन निज भाषा ज्ञान के मिटे न हिय को शूल

-(The progress of one’s own language is the key to all progress.
+(The progress of one’s language is the key to all development.
 Without the proper knowledge of one’s mother tongue, one cannot feel expressed)

-If you can’t respect your own language – the language that you have inherited from your forefathers, then it’s no use learning any other language.
-It’s not a question of sounding civilized and ‘padha-likha’ (educated), but rather a question of honouring the very blood running through your veins.
+If you can’t respect your language – the language that you have inherited from your forefathers, then it’s no use in learning any other language.
+It’s not about appearing civilised and ‘padha-likha’ (educated), but rather a question of honouring the very blood running through your veins.

 I was sick and tired of ignorant and misinformed people terming some imaginary language as Khadi Boli.
 I tried finding some authentic documentation about the same on the internet but…nothing.

-Can you believe that Khadi Boli dialect which has given birth to today’s modern or standard Hindi is so goddamn ‘unknown’ that people can’t recognize it from other languages?
+Can you believe that Khadi Boli dialect which has given birth to today’s modern or standard Hindi is so goddamn ‘unknown’ that people can’t recognise it from other languages?